Good Work, For Public Good

 The project was in support of the Project On Government Oversight (POGO).
-They tasked us with designing and developing a web application to:
+They tasked us with designing a business intelligence dashboard design and developing a web application to:

 The Project On Government Oversight (POGO) is a nonpartisan independent watchdog that was founded in partnership with whistleblowers in 1981.
 POGO works to expose waste, corruption, abuse of power, and other instances where the government fails to serve the public.

 After our initial meeting with the project staff at POGO, we quickly realized that this was going to be one of the most important projects Fuselab Creative had ever done.
+Our dashboard designers visualized complex data and transformed it into appealing information.
 Not that we don’t value all of our clients, we have worked for major health organizations, important data visualizations for disaster preparedness, and numerous other socially important causes.

 But this was about helping neighborhoods, communities, cities, counties, and states see how our government’s support during the pandemic had actually been distributed.
 And, equally interesting, was that this application would allow people to see how funds had been distributed within minority populations.